golemcloud/golem/api-gateway-examples/README.md

 cd api-gateway-examples
 # register with worker bridge
 # Ensure to make change in template-id in endpoint_definition.json
-# Our golem service is accessible through localhost:9881
+# Our golem service is accessible through localhost:9881.
+(It will redirect to the right internal service)
 curl -X PUT http://localhost:9881/v1/api/definitions -H "Content-Type: application/json"  -d @endpoint_definition.json

 ```